 When you want an opening in the building envelop, glass is the answer.
 It doesn’t crack, fade, yellow, shrink or haze on it’s own.
 Glass withstands the test of time and it’s environmentally friendly.
 It’s both porous and a good insulator.
 It’s such a specialty product that there are really only a handful of major glass manufacturers in the world: Viracon, Vitro (PPG), Guardian, Pilkington, Cardinal and Saint-Gobain are at the top.

-The type of glass you’ll want to use on your skylight, canopy, or other sloped glazing depends on the building codes in the area and placement of the glazing.
+The type of glass you’ll want to use on your skylight, canopy, or other sloped glazing depends on the building codes in the area and the placement of the glazing.
 There are 5 main types of glass we use in our projects.
 The following is a list with a description of the glass.

 - Annealed Glass: When glass is annealed, it is slowly cooled to relieve any internal stresses.
 When not annealed, glass is more likely to crack when exposed to temperature changes.
 Unlike tempered glass, traditional annealed glass will break off into large, sharp shards when broken.
 This can pose obvious safety risks.
 This is not a safety glass and should not be used in areas where it could cause an injury if broken.